ansible-collections/ibm_zos_core/docs/source/community_guides_docs/zos_ansible_module_testing.rst

 Run Functional and Unit Tests
 =============================

-After completing the "Configuration and Dependencies" steps, you can run the functional and unit tests.
+After completing the steps in "Configuration and Dependencies", you can run the functional and unit tests.
 Running the functional tests requires access to a z/OS system; the unit tests do not require z/OS access.